ksu-cs-textbooks/cis301/content/5-chapter/5_4-multQuant.md

 5) Multiple implies ( `→` ) operators -- the rightmost `→` is resolved first, working from right to left.
 For example, `p → q → r` is equivalent to `p → (q → r)`.
 6) Multiple quantifiers -- the rightmost quantifier is resolved first, working from right to left.
 For example, `∃ y ∀ x likes(x, y)` should be interpreted as `∃ y (∀ x likes(x, y))`.

 When we get to predicate logic proofs in Chapter 6, we will see that Logika uses a different precedence for quantifiers -- there, quantifiers have the LOWEST precedence (done last) of any operator.
-This ends up being more forgiving than confusing, as it will accept statements as correct that are really missing parentheses.
+This ends up being more forgiving than confusing, as it will accept propositions as correct that are really missing parentheses.
 For example, Logika will accept: `∃ x isMouse(x) ∧ inHouse(x)`.
-Technically, this statement *should* be incorrect -- if we correctly treat quantifiers as having a higher precedence than `∧`, then `inHouse(x)` would no longer know about the variable `x` or its quantifier.
+Technically, this proposition *should* be incorrect -- if we correctly treat quantifiers as having a higher precedence than `∧`, then `inHouse(x)` would no longer know about the variable `x` or its quantifier.

 We *should* use parentheses with quantifiers to express our intended meaning, and so we should write `∃ x (isMouse(x) ∧ inHouse(x))` instead.
 But if we forget the parentheses, then Logika will forgive us.